Shutsen/madewithlove/README.md

 ## Quick intro

+This project uses the following Google APIs (Places API && Maps JavaScript API) - make sure to activate these and get an API KEY

-This project uses Google places API to get cities and their corresponding coordinates across the world.
+to get cities and their corresponding coordinates across the world.

 These latitude & longitude coordinates are used to request weather information to the Dark Sky API.